View Katie Mason's Obituary on gastongazette.com and share memories

 |

-Mrs. Mason is survived by her children, Candy Rodrigue and husband David, April Hill, Paul Mason, Jr. and wife Donna, Crystal Mabe and husband Tim, Bonnie Henderson, Carl Edwards and Esther Corn and husband Johnny; her siblings, Daniel Brooks and wife Bev, Margaret Lindler and Violet Brackett Heppner and husband Don; 25 grandchildren; 59 great-grandchildren; and a great great-grandchild.
+Mrs. Mason is survived by her children, Candy Rodrigue and husband David of Citronelle, AL, April Hill of Mount Holly, Paul Mason, Jr. and wife Donna of McDonough, GA., Crystal Mabe and husband Tim of Mount Holly, Bonnie Henderson of Newport, TN, Carl Edwards of Orlando, FL and Esther Corn and husband Johnny of Pickens, SC; her siblings, Daniel Brooks and wife Bev, Margaret Lindler and Violet Brackett Heppner and husband Don; 25 grandchildren; 59 great-grandchildren; and a great great-grandchild.

+The family would like to express a special thank you to Mrs. Mason's grandson, Tom Charles, for his help and dedication to taking

 Condolence messages may be sent to the family by visiting www.woodlawnfuneral.org.
 Woodlawn Funeral Home of Mount Holly is serving the family.